 If you believe that violations of NRC rules or the terms of the license have occurred, or if you have a safety concern, you should report them immediately to your supervisor.
 You may report violations or safety concerns directly to the NRC.
-However, the NRC encourages you to raise your concerns with the licensee since the licensee has the primary responsibility for. and is most able to ensure, safe operation of nuclear facilities.
-If you choose to report your concern directly to the NRC, you may report it to an NRC inspector or call or write to the NRC Regional Office serving your area.
-If you send your concern in writing, it will assist the NRC in protecting your identity if you clearly indicate that you would like your concern to be considered by the NRC Allegation Program.
+However, the NRC encourages you to raise your concerns with the licensee since it is the licensee who has the primary responsibility for, and is most able to ensure, safe operation of nuclear facilities.
+If you choose to report your concern directly to the NRC, you may report this to an NRC inspector or call or write to the NRC Regional Office serving your area.
+If you send your concern in writing, it will assist the NRC in protecting your identity if you clearly state in the beginning of your letter that you have a safety concern or that you are submitting an allegation.
 The NRC's toll-free SAFETY HOTLINE for reporting safety concerns is listed below.
 The addresses for the NRC Regional Offices and the toll-free telephone numbers are also listed below.
-You can also e-mail safety concerns to NRC.Allegation@nrc.gov.
+You can also email safety concerns to allegation@nrc.gov.